 Add To Favorites

 There are many steps between touching a woolly sheep and wearing a cozy sweater.
-Research how people converted raw wool into sweaters before they used today's machines.
-Visit an historic site that does sheep shearing to see the process first hand.
+Organize students into small groups to research how people converted raw wool into sweaters before they used today's machines.
+If possible, visit an historic site that does sheep shearing to see the process first hand.

-Cover your workspace with newspaper.
-Choose a recycled box or cardboard platform on which to create a 3D diorama of this historic procedure for making clothing.
-With Crayola® Washable Paint, Paint Brushes, and Crayola Washable Markers, create a landscape of the environment in which sheep live and graze such as mountains, hills, or farms.
+Ask students to cover their workspace with recycled newspaper.
+Students select a recycled box or cardboard platform on which to create a 3-D diorama of this historic procedure for making clothing.
+With Crayola® Washable Paint, Paint Brushes, and Crayola Washable Markers, children create a landscape of the environment in which sheep live and graze such as mountains, hills, or farms.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step